artxgj/apple_health/stories_helper_programs/README.md

-Programs that generate csv files to lessen dataframes manipulation code in stories stored in Jupyter notebooks.
+Programs that generate csv files to reduce dataframes manipulation code in stories stored in Jupyter notebooks.